architolk/ldt-viz-client/Documentation/README.md

 1. Loading triples by passing the query and endpoint to `SparqlEndpointFetcher` and then loading this `tripleStream` into an object model of `RdfObjectLoader` (`myLoader`).

 2. Determining which display style to follow depending on `params.notation`.
-This then calls one of the `display_` functions.
+This then calls one of the `display..` functions.

 3. Rendering the graph in the HTML canvas using `await myLoader.import(tripleStream).then(() => {instance().then(viz => { ... }}`.